Right to an Interpreter in UAE

 What should you NOT do?

-• Do not pretend you understand Arabic if you do not — this could lead to misunderstandings that harm your case.
+• Do not pretend you understand Arabic if you do not — this could lead to misunderstandings that seriously harm your case.

 You came here to know your rights — help someone else know theirs.